Milestones and Achievements

 The second Trinity College Act is passed, granting the College power to mortgate or otherwise deal with its land independently, although only with the assent of the state Governor-in-Council.

-The Memorial Building, a residential building built partially with donations given for a memorial to those College members killed during World War II, and known almost from the outset as 'Jeopardy', is completed.
+The Memorial Building, a residential block built partially with donations given for a memorial to those College members killed during World War II, is opened.
+It is known from the outset as 'Jeopardy'.

 Janet Clarke Hall becomes a separate College, although women continue to participate in tutorials at Trinity.